homestar9/rememberMe/README.md

 ## Known Issues

 Sometimes the first load of an app will throw an error stating that `remember` cannot be found.
 I believe this has to do with a "chicken and egg" problem where sometimes every Coldbox dependency is loaded when the first `onSessionStart()` method executes.
-I recommend using `preProcess()` instead of `onSessionStart()` to avoid this issue.
+I recommend using `preProcess()` instead of `onSessionStart()` to avoid this issue for now.

 ## Future Development Roadmap